CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 {: .no_toc }
 Default Value: On

 SharePoint Migration API is recommended for all migrations to SharePoint Online and OneDrive for Business.
-For more information see the article here
+For more information see the <a href="https://learn.microsoft.com/en-us/sharepoint/dev/apis/migration-api-overview">article here</a>.

 Change Conditions: Disable to use CSOM API which is much slower, not recommended.